-Nonperforming assets, which consist of nonaccrual loans, loans to borrowers experiencing financial difficulty, accruing loans past due 90 days or more, and real estate acquired through foreclosure, remained essentially unchanged at \$0.5 million at December 31, 2023 and December 31, 2022.
-Nonperforming assets represented 0.15% of total assets at

-December 31, 2023, compared to 0.13% at December 31, 2022.
+Nonperforming assets, which consist of nonaccrual loans, loans to borrowers experiencing financial difficulty, accruing loans past due 90 days or more, and real estate acquired through foreclosure, decreased to \$0.4 million at December 31, 2024 from \$0.5 million at December 31, 2023.
+Nonperforming assets represented 0.10% of total assets at December 31, 2024, compared to 0.15% at December 31, 2023.
 Management has worked diligently to identify borrowers that may be facing difficulties in order to restructure terms where appropriate, secure additional collateral or pursue foreclosure and other secondary sources of repayment.